icdominguez/LazyPizza/Readme.md

 ## Project Status

-This project is divided in 4 different milestones that are launched every fortnight.
-Was started being developed at 1st October.
-We are currently working on Milestone 3.
+This project was divided in 4 different milestones that were launched every fortnight.
+Was started being developed at 1st October and was finished at 29th November.

 ### 🚨 Latest Features ###

-- **All Products Screen**
-  - Displays a new icon to login or logout.
-  - Log out only deletes cart from remote database (firebase).
-- **Login Screen**
+- **Checkout Screen**
-  - Displays a text field to type phone number.
-  - If number is correct, continue button is enabled and a telegram code will be sent to the phone entered.
-  - Otp component displayed to enter the code previously sent.
-  - If the code is correct, the user will be logged in.
-If not, an error message will be displayed.
-  - Timer for request a new code after a minute.
+  - Shows a pickup time to allow users to choose between Earliest available time or schedule custom time for receiving the order.
+  - Displays the order details collapsed at the beginning and it is up to the user to show it.
+  - Allows users to select recommended add ons to add directly to the cart.
+  - To make the order more customizable there is a comment section where the users can describe the order or place any recommendation.
+  - Place order button that connects to firebase and stores the order in firebase
 - **History Screen**
-  - Checks if user is logged in or not and if its logged displays a fake order list
+  - Now the data is not fake, that screen shows every order placed by the user.
+- **General development**
+  - Custom navigation bar and navigation rail components were created in order to fit Figma files.

 ## 🧑🏽‍💻 Technical implementation